xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 <script src="https://gist.github.com/AntoineOrsoni/a941584f96f4e78961a819e2d0360f42.js"></script>

-# pyATS pro and con's to retrieve a serial number
+# pyATS pros and cons to retrieve a serial number

 This last section reflects my own experience.
 Based on your own use of pyATS, it might vary.
 Feel free to comment if you disagree or if you think about something else.
 {: .notice--info}